11 Deep Learning/Neural Networks

 We know how to do three things:

-1. A Forward Pass: Use the initial inputs t compute the outputs for each unit in each layer (using the estimated weights and activation functions) to get to an output layer where the parameters (\(\beta\)s) are estimated (based on optimizing a loss function) to produce a prediction \(\hat{y}_i\) for each observation \(x_i\).
+1. A Forward Pass: Use the initial inputs to compute the outputs for each unit in each layer (using the estimated weights and activation functions) to get to an output layer where the parameters (\(\beta\)s) are estimated (based on optimizing a loss function) to produce a prediction \(\hat{y}_i\) for each observation \(x_i\).

 2. Calculate the residuals \((\hat{y}_i - y_i)\).